KATO-Hiro/AtCoder/README.md

     △: With the help of commetary.

+    ✕: Unsolved.

-    --: Unsolved or not yet started.
+    --: Not yet started.